Educational psychology: Technology

 Technology is essential to the field of educational psychology, not only for the psychologist themselves as far as testing, organization, and resources, but also for students.
-Educational Psychologists who reside in the K-12 setting focus the majority of their time on Special Education students.
+Educational psychologists who reside in the K-12 setting focus most of their time on special education students.
 It has been found that students with disabilities learning through technology such as iPad applications and videos are more engaged and motivated to learn in the classroom setting.
 Liu et al. explain that learning-based technology allows for students to be more focused, and learning is more efficient with learning technologies.
 The authors explain that learning technology also allows for students with social-emotional disabilities to participate in distance learning.

 Applications

 Teaching

 Research on classroom management and pedagogy is conducted to guide teaching practice and form a foundation for teacher education programs.
 The goals of classroom management are to create an environment conducive to learning and to develop students' self-management skills.
-More specifically, classroom management strives to create positive teacher-student and peer relationships, manage student groups to sustain on-task behavior, and use counseling and other psychological methods to aid students who present persistent psycho-social problems.
+More specifically, classroom management strives to create positive teacher-student and peer relationships, manage student groups to sustain on-task behavior, and use counseling and other psychological methods to aid students who present persistent psychosocial problems.

 Introductory educational psychology is a commonly required area of study in most North American teacher education programs.
 When taught in that context, its content varies, but it typically emphasizes learning theories (especially cognitively oriented ones), issues about motivation, assessment of students' learning, and classroom management.
 A developing Wikibook about educational psychology gives more detail about the educational psychology topics that are typically presented in preservice teacher education.